 If a company is asking for the original credit period to be extended for the amount owed, they will usually need to provide a signed note.
 This note transfers the liability for the loan agreement from accounts payable into notes payable.
 If the amount is due before the end of the year after the date that the balance sheet was prepared, the notes payable is classified as a current liability.

 Accounts Payable Versus Notes Payable

 Accounts payable and notes payable have the same purpose.
 They are both created with the goal of getting a customer to pay what they owe on a loan.
 They are still different, though they share a common goal.
 For starters, they are different types of contracts.

 Accounts payable are usually only verbal agreements.
 They take place between a buyer and a seller.
 You may have some written documents like purchase orders or invoices, but the agreement itself isn't usually in writing.

 Notes payable agreements are written and include documents like loan contracts.
 These are very formal agreements, and they are frequently complicated and lengthy.

 While accounts payable agreements are usually repaid quickly without any interest, notes payable cover longer periods of time.
-An accounts payable might even offer a small discount on the payment if the invoice is paid quicker than usual, like within 10 days instead of the usual 30.
+Accounts payable might even offer a small discount on the payment if the invoice is paid quicker than usual, like within 10 days instead of the usual 30.
 Notes payables provide maturity dates for the loan and can extend over months and even years.